microcks/microcks.io/content/documentation/using/advanced/dispatching.md

 ![dispatcher-edit](/images/dispatcher-edit.png)

 > The above rule can be simply read like this *"From the incoming request, look for the value of the country field.
 If this field has the value 'Belgium' then return the response called 'Accepted' otherwise return the response called 'Not accepted'."*

-### Inferred dispatchers

-A reminder on default, inferred dispatchers: you may find `URI_PARTS`, `URI_PARAMS`, `URI_ELEMENTS`, `QUERY_MATCH`, `QUERY_ARGS` or `SCRIPT`.
-The first three are usually found when using Postman or OpenAPI as a contract artifact ; they are deduced from the paths and contract elements.
-The last two are usually found when using SoapUI as a contract artifact.

 ### JSON BODY dispatcher